-NATALIE: In today’s episode, we have the privilege of speaking to Bob Hamp, a licensed marriage and family therapist and author of several books, including Think Differently Live Differently, Foundations of Freedom, and his newest release, Think Differently Lead Differently.
+NATALIE: In today’s episode, we have the privilege of speaking to Bob Hamp, a licensed marriage and family therapist and author of several books, including Think Differently Live Differently and his newest release, Think Differently Lead Differently.
 Bob and his wife Polly are the owners and directors of Think Differently Counseling, Coaching, and Connecting which is a counseling and training center in Grapevine, Texas.
 Bob, welcome to the Flying Free Podcast.

 BOB: Thank you, Natalie.